jovialis/vanderbilt-yes-api/README.md

 # @vanderbilt/yes-api

-### A simple, no-hassle library for efficiently scraping Your Enrollment Services.
+### A simple, no-hassle library for efficiently querying Your Enrollment Services.

 ##### Created by Dylan Hanson (jovialis)
 ---